Amplitude-Developer-Docs/amplitude-dev-center/docs/getting-started.md

 Before getting into the details, let's go over some recommended best practices for instrumenting Amplitude:

 - **Always test your instrumentation:** We highly recommend having a testing project for every production project in your organization.
-This gives you a reliable way to test your instrumentation before sending production data to Amplitude. **Amplitude can't retroactively modify historical data**, so if your instrumentation is wrong, the data you collect can't be cleaned up later on.
+This gives you a reliable way to test your instrumentation before sending production data to Amplitude
+- **Amplitude can't retroactively modify historical data**, so if your instrumentation is wrong, the data you collect can't be cleaned up later on.
 See [this video](https://help.amplitude.com/hc/en-us/articles/115001574688-How-to-Validate-Your-Event-Data-in-Amplitude) on QA-ing your event data in Amplitude to learn more.
 - **Set up at least two Amplitude projects:** One for your development or staging environment, one for your production environment.
 This keeps testing data separate from production data.
 - **Send the right keys:** If you are sending data server-side via the HTTP API, be sure to send a `session_id `and `insert_id `with each event.
 See [this article on ingesting data](https://help.amplitude.com/hc/en-us/articles/204771828#optional-keys) for more information on these important keys.